JayHoltslander/Structured-Data-JSON-LD/README.md

 <summary><strong>A.) Hand code it in</strong> (Learn more)</summary>
 <p></p>
 <p>Ugh!
 This is not easily maintainable at scale.</p>
-<p>Although the Structured Data CAN be placed in the head and work properly, <a href="https://developers.google.com/search/docs/data-types/how-to">Google's examples</a> show it being placed in the body immediately after the opening body tag.</p>
+<p><strike>Although the Structured Data CAN be placed in the head and work properly, <a href="https://developers.google.com/search/docs/data-types/how-to">Google's examples</a> show it being placed in the body immediately after the opening body tag.
+Their CodeLab <a href="https://codelabs.developers.google.com/codelabs/structured-data/index.html#2" target="_blank">shows it in the head</a> though.</strike></p>
-<p>Their CodeLab <a href="https://codelabs.developers.google.com/codelabs/structured-data/index.html#2" target="_blank">shows it in the head</a> though.</p>
+<p>Google's John Mueller clarified on the September 11 edition of &#35;AskGoogleWebmasters that JSON structured data can be inserted in the head as well as the body of your pages. <a href="https://searchengineland.com/yes-you-can-add-json-structured-data-to-the-body-of-your-pages-321870">Read more</a></p>
 <p></p>
  <hr>
 </details>